 staff provides advocacy, support, information, and referrals to individuals who have, or think they have, experienced sexual assault, rape, sexual harassment, dating or relationship violence, or stalking.
 The Director is the SART Coordinator.
 WGRAC works towards the prevention of violence against women and men through educational programming and events and bystander intervention training.
 WGRAC sponsors the student group, Students Encouraging Consensual Sex (SECS), which holds annual events to raise awareness around these issues and to support survivors; and, the Male Ambassadors, who work to involve men in the effort to end sexual violence on campus.

-Training & Program Coordinator
+WGRAC Training & Program Coordinator (TBA)

 860-297-2018, Wheaton Hall, First floor